JetBrains/kotlin-web-site/docs/reference/classes.md

 val d = D.create() // Error: no class object for D
 ```

-A description of some more interesting features related to class objects can be found in the Generic constraints section.
+A description of some more interesting features related to class objects can be found in the [Generic constraints](generics.html#generic-constraints) section.

-r
-Note: if you think that class objects are a great way of implementing singletons in Kotlin, please see Object expressions and Declarations.
+Note: if you think that class objects are a great way of implementing singletons in Kotlin, please see [Object expressions and Declarations](object-declarations.html).